 To help you to maximize your potential and achieve your ambitions we have integrated careers support into all of our degree programmes.

-The range of skills developed through our programmes, coupled with opportunities for extracurricular activities and work experience, has enabled our students to move into careers within government and secure positions in many international non-governmental organisations among others.
-Our alumni profiles tell you more about the breadth of career destinations graduates from the School have gone on to after completing their studies.
+The broad range of knowledge and skills developed studying with the School of Geography, coupled with multiple opportunities for extra-curricular activities and work experience, has enabled our students to move into a range of careers.
+Our alumni profiles tell you more about the breadth of career destinations graduates from the School have gone on to.

 Organisations employing our recent graduates include:

 To help you to maximize your potential and achieve your ambitions we have integrated careers support into all of our degree programmes.
-Even if you don’t have a specific career in mind (and we recognize that many students don’t), we use in-curriculum sessions and events to help you prepare for life after university.
+This begins in the first year and runs throughout your time as a student with us.
+Even if you don’t have a specific career in mind (and we recognize that many students don’t), we use our tutorials and other in-curriculum sessions and events to help you prepare for life after university.

 We also draw on our alumni.
 Past activities have included ‘Career Conversations’ events, which are a fantastic opportunity to hear from our graduates about the range of jobs they moved into after their degree, how they got there and what advice they would give to those wanting to move into that sector.
 This is a great way to help you identify how the skills and knowledge you develop during your degree with us relate to the world of work.